urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Returns**

 The return value is a scalar _logical_ with the default logical kind type parameter.
-If the argument is allocated then the result is .true.;
+If the argument is allocated then the result is _.true._;
-otherwise, it returns .false..
+otherwise, it returns _.false._.

 ### **Examples**